acampb/cloudlumberjack/_posts/2021-03-01-azureautotagger.md

 ## ARM Template Deployment

-This ARM Template is intended to perform a subscription level deployment.
-It will perform several linked deployments to deploy and configure all of the resources required in the solution.
+This ARM Template performs a subscription level deployment.
+It will initiate several linked deployments to deploy and configure all of the resources required in the solution.

 * Create a new Resource Group with the name specified in the parameter `resourceGroupName`.
 Defaults to `rg-autotagger` if no other value is specified